technocake/magicenv/README.md

 ​        If key is not present in environment, and there is not provided a default value, ​        None will be returned.

 ## Guidelines for settings in Environment

-​        A couple of conventions exist when designing ​        environment variables for settings.
+A couple of conventions exist when designing environment variables for settings.

  1. **All values are stored as strings in the environment variable**

+ 2. **Booleans**
-                  2. Bools are encoded as one of "1", "True" or "true" if True, all other values are interpreted as False
+  All boolean variables are encoded as one of "1", "True" or "true" if True,
+    all other values are interpreted as False

-   2. **Lists are encoded as a comma separated string** in example:  "a,b,c,   d"
+ 3. **Lists are encoded as a comma separated string** in example:  "a,b,c,   d"
 (intentionally put whitespace in there.
 It is allowed)

-   3. **Default Values are preffered to be set to the same type as the setting.**
+ 4. **Default Values are preffered to be set to the same type as the setting.**

   The type of the default value implicitly sets the datatype of the env var.
   May be overriden by setting `return_type` explicitly.